 - We archive your article also for the future generations.
 Our website contains publications from 1913 onwards and our mission is to keep all material published in our website available for the decades to come.
 Should something go wrong, access to Silva Fennica is secured by the CLOCKSS archive system.

-- We work on providing high security of our website; both for reliability and stability of the service and protection from hacker attacks.
+- We work on providing high security of our website; both for reliability and stability of the service and protection from cyberattacks.

-- We take care of the peer review of your manuscript in order to provide you constructive feedback on it and assuring that only high quality scientific material is published.
+- We take care of the peer review of your manuscript in order to provide you constructive feedback on your work and assuring that only high quality scientific material is published.

 - Our professional editor makes the easy-to-read html page with modern linking properties and the printer-friendly pdf file for you.

 - We give DOI for your article for ease of access.

 - We keep your article listed in various databases on scientific publications.

 - Your article is published in a journal that belongs to the top 25 % of forestry-related journals listed in Scopus (2019).